makersacademy/takeaway-challenge/README.md

 So that I can check if I want to order something
 I would like to see a list of dishes with prices

+I have used pre defined menu and used a method to print it.

 As a customer
 So that I can order the meal I want
 I would like to be able to select some number of several available dishes

+For this feature, I have used sample method to randomly select dishes some dishes and then added quantity using rand() from the menu.

 As a customer
 So that I can verify that my order is correct
 I would like to check that the total I have been given matches the sum of the various dishes in my order

+As discussed with the coach and other peers, I got an impression that I can show the list of item with prices so that customers are able to telly the total.

 As a customer
 So that I am reassured that my order will be delivered on time I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered

+I have commented out my sms message method as my twilio API is giving me an error saying my number is invalid.

 ```

 * Hints on functionality to implement: